Battledrake/SyntyEditorTools/README.md

 Visit https://youtu.be/ljYOAoZYQOw and https://youtu.be/Pg6UZSdqKrYfor for video showcasing of the tool and it's use.

 <b>Warning:</b> Only the standard FantasyHero material currently works(You can use it as existing or create a new one from it).
 This appears to be an issue with Synty's pack and not my tool.
 All other materials in the standard and custom folders, FantasyHero_01, 02, etc.. appear broken.
+<br><b>Update:</b> I've contacted Synty regarding the material issue, and it appears to be something related to URP.
+They've informed me they are currently working on a solution but the current solution is to upgrade to the URP and switch the shaders.
+This is only if you're attempting to use any material but the default FantasyHero.

 Steps to get up and running: